 The Div.
-44 Committee for Transgender People & Gender Diversity is pleased to announce its annual $500 research award for psychological research that addresses trans issues.
-This award will be given at this year's APA Convention and is open to anyone conducting psychological research using trans participants or studying issues affecting trans people and communities.
-The project may be completed (within the past three years) or in progress.
+44 Committee for Transgender People and Gender Diversity is pleased to announce its annual $500 research award for psychological research that addresses transgender issues.
+This award will be given at APA's annual convention and is open to anyone conducting psychological research using transgender participants or studying issues affecting trans people and communities.
+The project may be completed within the past three years (2017-20) or in progress.
 The award winner will also disseminate and/or share findings with multiple audiences and communities that are directly impacted by the research (e.g., academic audiences, traditional publications, community-focused workshops, etc.).

 Contents of Application Materials

 A complete application consists of electronic versions of the following materials:

 - Name of the award: Transgender Research Award

 - Name of applicant

 - Current degree seeking, if applicable

 - Study description (see below for specific instructions)

 - Curriculum vitae for principal investigator(s)